 Formative years In 1900, Heinrich Koch from Glane founded a haulage business in Osnabrück with a horse and cart.
 His reliability was the basis for his success.
 This remained the case when his son Franz and his wife Paula took over the business, and still determines the company philosophy of Koch International today.

 Reconstruction and generation change After the Second World War, the company was rebuilt from the rubble and supplemented by a warehouse operation in Osnabrück’s city harbour.
-In 1960, the brothers Heinrich Koch and Walter Koch took over the company.
+The brothers Heinrich Koch and Walter Koch took over the company.
 They developed the still small company into a powerful forwarding agency known beyond the borders of Osnabrück.

 Expansion through strong networks In the early 1970s, they built a new freight forwarding facility on the motorway BAB 1, Exit Osnabrück-Hafen – combined with a car yard.
 The business was consistently expanded by purchasing and renting several logistics halls.
 The establishment of the UTS and CargoLine cooperations also enabled the company to grow further.